OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:138

-> You have commanded Your testimonies in righteousness
+> You have commanded Your testimonies with righteousness
 > And in great faithfulness.

 ## Psalm 119:139

-> My zeal has consumed me,
+> My fervour has overtaken me,
 > Because my enemies have forgotten Your words.

 ## Psalm 119:140